- About us

 From Red Fire Chef Kristen Schafenacker, 2007.

-Use fresh cucumbers; wash and slice.
+Use fresh cucumbers; trim 1/8th inch of the blossom ends off, wash and slice.
 Slice onions.
 Mix vegetables with salt and let stand 1 hour.
-Drain and rinse with 2 cups cold water.
-Combine vinegar, sugar, celery and mustard seeds and heat to boiling.
+Drain, and rinse with 2 cups cold water, draining that water away too.
+Combine vinegar, sugar, celery and mustard seeds (and any other spices) in a pot and heat to boiling.
 Cook 3 minutes.

 1 lb.
 Pickling cucumbers